-Key Stage One Key Stage Two Teacher action Verbal warning, positive rule reminder.
-'I have asked youplease remember to' The redirect to learning, praising those who are displaying correct behaviour.
-Recordable behaviour 'You have continued to Please move seat' name on board?
-Recordable behaviour, move to work in another room 1.
-5 minutes missed playtime, restorative justice in classroom.
-5 minutes missed playtime, restorative justice in classroom.
-2. 10 minutes missed playtime, restorative justice in classroom.
-10 minutes missed playtime, restorative justice in Green Room Noted on CPOMs 3.
-15 minutes missed playtime, restorative justice in classroom.
-15 minutes missed playtime, restorative justice in Green Room.
-Noted on CPOMs
+Key Stage One & Two Teacher action Verbal warning, positive rule reminder.
+'I have asked youplease remember to' The redirect displaying correct behaviour.
+Recordable behaviour 'You have continued to Please move seat' Initials on the board- R (reminder)/ 5 (mins)/ 10 (mins) Recordable behaviour, move to work in another room.
+Missed playtime.
+Noted on CPOMs.
+Remove (working in a different room for the remainder of Speak to parents.